Pin Nailer vs Brad Nailer: Which is Best for Your Needs?

 What’s Special About Pin Nails?

 The other advantage to the tiny 23-gauge nails that a pin nailer shoots is that they won’t split your wood.
-Especially when working with delicate pieces of trim, a normal finish nail might cause the wood to split, while a pin nail is almost guaranteed not to.
+Especially when working with delicate pieces of trim, a regular finish nail might cause the wood to split, while a pin nail is almost guaranteed not to.

 Where Pins Win